-*Applications now open for September 2021*
+*Applications are now closed for September 2021*

 This course is aimed at those wishing to gain the skills, knowledge and qualifications to secure a ‘full’ teaching role in the Primary Education and Training sector.
 A ‘full role’ is defined as the delivery of teaching or training that involves: the planning (e.g. schemes of work and lesson planning) and the delivery of teaching and learning activity; the assessment of learners; and related student support.

 On this School Direct course, you will train to be a primary school teacher and will complete the course with Qualified Teacher Status and a PGCE.
 We will build your knowledge and teaching ability so that you can become a confident and inspiring practitioner, with the ability to spark children's imaginations and learning.

 Students accepted onto this programme are generally entitled to a tuition fee loan from Student Finance England.
 Further information on student finance can be found in the accompanying Student Finance Information booklet or at: www.gov.uk/studentfinance.
 Please note that it is your responsibility to apply for the loan.

 I absolutely loved training at Ashton.
 All my placement schools were fantastic.
 Since finishing the course, I secured a job as a year 2 teacher.
 Finishing my NQT year I moved to teach Nursery (my dream job!) at the same school.
 I would highly recommend Ashton as the place to study to become a Teacher.
 Not only was the course amazing but I also made friends for life.